Allegheny-Computer-Science-Thesis-2021/cmpsc-dept-thesis/README.md

 * `Minor version` releases indicate small changes or additions to documents; typically these increment the second digit in the version (e.g. `1.1.0`)

-Please note that your readers will only read the PDF generated from "tagged" releases of the file `SeniorThesisProposal.pdf` that has a version number greater than 1.0.0.
+Please note that your readers will only read the PDF generated from "tagged" releases of the file `SeniorThesis.pdf` that has a version number greater than 1.0.0.

 That is: